 - Groups that compensate physicians based on RVU values should take into account that although CMS’s wRVU value will change in 2021, the overall reimbursement may decrease.
 The effect of these changes should be analyzed to predict any major changes to provider total compensation.
 In addition, the annual statistics that many practices use to compare and contrast will no longer be valid going forward if they are not adjusted.

 - Providers who work for a health system are usually compensated based on wRVU’s and should run an individual analysis to see how the changes might possibly affect your compensation.

 - It is a possibility that due to the new RVU values and collection practices, independent groups will need to analyze and revamp provider agreements prior to the beginning of the year as well.

 - Please note the following link for the ACP which shows primary care and primary care subspecialty estimates for the overall effect of the 1/1/21 changes.
 For all other specialties please check with your local society.

 - And last, but certainly not least, CMS’ changes to the requirements for documentation of E/M services will also take effect January 1st, 2021.
 Providers and groups that are not fully educated about these changes, can easily fall out of compliance due to the new requirements surrounding areas such as time-based encounters, medical decision making, etc.

-Major changes are on the horizon beginning January 1, 2021 just to add a little bit more stress to an already tumultuous year for the healthcare community.
+Major changes are on the horizon to the new RVU values beginning January 1, 2021 just to add a little bit more stress to an already tumultuous year for the healthcare community.
 We are monitoring this closely and will send out our analysis as soon as we have the information.
 We will continue to keep you apprised of further developments as we find out.